tgel0/crssnt/README.md

 - data from Sheets add-ons
 - etc.

-The easiest way to generate an RSS feed with crssnt is to add `https://crssnt.com/preview/` to the the beginning of your public Google Sheet URL, like this:
+The easiest way to generate an RSS feed with crssnt is to add `https://crssnt.com/preview/` to the beginning of your public Google Sheet URL, like this:

 ```